YusufArikdogan/Mid-EKS-Cluster-Deployment/README.md

 Let's take a look at jenkins-eks.
 Actually, everything here works automatically, but if you've changed region
 or app name, ensure to update these without missing.
 Here, we're using AWS resources again.

-Firstly, we prepare Docker image names according to the build number.
+1. We prepare Docker image names according to the build number.
 Jenkins assigns a tag with the build
 number for each build operation.
-Secondly, we build images with the specified names.
+2. We build images with the specified names.
-Thirdly, we create an ECR repository on AWS.
+3. We create an ECR repository on AWS.
-Fourthly, we push the created images to the repository.
+4. We push the created images to the repository.
-Fifthly, we create our namespace in Kubernetes.
+5. We create our namespace in Kubernetes.
-Sixthly, we adjust and apply the image names we created with Kustomize.
+6. We adjust and apply the image names we created with Kustomize.
-Seventhly, we apply the ingress-controller configuration.
+7. We apply the ingress-controller configuration.
-Lastly, there are destroy and post-action sections.
+8. There are destroy and post-action sections.
 In the pipeline, in case of any errors, it directly goes to the post section and deletes the created resources
 and images to avoid conflicts when restarted.
 In the destroy stage, the pipeline exits as we desire.
 As Proceed
 and Abort.
 Here, we've set a 5-day time limit so that it self-destructs after 5 days.
 Alternatively, by clicking